radixsh/quartz/README.md

   the first result for the given search term in vc.
 - `now_playing`: Display the currently playing song.
 - `queue`: Display the song queue.
+- `remove`: Remove a song from the queue.
+- `skip`: Skip the currently playing song.
 - `stop`: Disconnect Qubitz from vc, and clear the song queue.

 ## Technologies